Guo Wengui: Chinese documents

-Criminal charges
+Criminal charges in China

 In April 2017, an Interpol notice was issued for Guo's arrest, requested by the Chinese government.
 In June 2017, staff of one of Guo's other investment vehicles, Pangu Investment, were charged for scamming banks on loans.
 The staff members accused all alleged that they were under the orders of Guo.

 By June 2017, the Chinese government sent U.S. President Donald Trump a letter, delivered by casino businessman Steve Wynn, requesting for Guo to be deported to China.
 Unnamed sources "familiar with [a] meeting" allege that Trump was inclined to deport Guo, a member of his Mar-a-Lago resort, but that his advisors opposed deporting him by reasoning that he could be used for political leverage against China.

-Misinformation campaign against Guo
+Twitter campaign against Guo

 A study by the Australian Strategic Policy Institute which analysed the tweets of Chinese government controlled accounts banned by Twitter in response to the 2019–20 Hong Kong protests found that the accounts had distributed more material attacking Guo Wengui than any other target including the Hong Kong protestors.
 Other dissidents targeted by the bot network included Gui Minhai and Yu Wensheng as well as PLA veterans.
 In another report from the South China Morning Post, the researchers found that more than 38,000 tweets from 618 of the now-suspended Twitter accounts targeted Guo.